airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `confirmed` | Whether inventory has been reserved for the order. | `MISSING` | ❌ 0.00 | No good match found. |
 | `presentment_currency` | The presentment currency that was used to display prices to the customer. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `fulfillments` to Fivetran `order_shipping_line`
+### Mapping: Airbyte `fulfillments` to Fivetran `order_shipping_line`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: ❌ 0.21

-#### Evaluation

-The table mapping has a partial match with high confidence for standardized fields like '_fivetran_synced'.
+- Summary Self-Evaluation: _The table mapping has a partial match with high confidence for standardized fields like '_fivetran_synced'.
 Several fields are missing a good match, affecting the completion score significantly.
-The high-confidence mapping of '_fivetran_synced' to '_airbyte_extracted_at' contributes positively to the table match score.
+The high-confidence mapping of '_fivetran_synced' to '_airbyte_extracted_at' contributes positively to the table match score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |